gh-davidr/NightscoutLoader/README.md

 The application is built for desktop or laptop computers with Java.
 It requires at least Java version 7 and the installation guide includes a link to check and install if necessary.

+It loads the Nightscout Treatment and CGM into memory for comparison with new data being uploaded or for analysis.
+The amount of memory your system needs will depend on how much data you pull in.
+As a guide, 8 years' worth of treatment data and 20,000 CGM entries takes up 300Mb of RAM.

 ### Installation Guide for Nightscout use

 1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)